jkuusto/presenter/README.md

 #### Exact Source Link Pinpointing Flaw 5
 - views.py | class ResultsView
 #### Description of Flaw 5
 It is the intent of the app that only logged-in users can vote and view the vote results.
-When an authenticated user votes, they are automatically redirected to the poll question's results page.
-There is no direct navigational link to the results.
+Only an authenticated user can vote, after which they are automatically redirected to the poll question's results page.
+There is no direct navigational link to view the results without voting.

-However, due to a Broken Access Control vulnerability, in this case an Insecure Direct Object References (IDOR) flaw, an anonymous user can access the results page by typing the page URL directly into the browser's address bar.
+However, due to a Broken Access Control vulnerability, specifically an Insecure Direct Object References (IDOR) flaw, an anonymous user can access the results page by typing the page URL directly into the browser's address bar.
 For example, to access the results of poll question id 1, one could go directly to ```/polls/1/results/```.
-Even worse, the link can be shared on a public forum exposing poll data that is meant to be seen only by authorized users.
+This way, the link can also be shared on a public forum exposing poll data that is meant to be seen only by authorized users.
 #### How to Fix It
-Add a ```@method_decorator(login_required, name='dispatch')``` decorator to the ```ResultsView``` class:
+Add a ```@method_decorator(login_required, name='dispatch')``` decorator to the ResultsView class:
 ```
+# views.py
 @method_decorator(login_required, name='dispatch')
 class ResultsView(generic.DetailView):
     model = Question